Noitidart/react-native-buttonex/README.md

 # react-native-buttonex
 Short for react-native ButtonExtended.
 This module is a copy of the default react-native/Button component from here - http://facebook.github.io/react-native/docs/button.html - https://github.com/facebook/react-native/blob/master/Libraries/Components/Button.js - everything works exactly the same.
 I just added four new props: `bordered`, `transparent`, `bold`, and `noShadow`.
 The motivation here was to acheive the native styles we see on Android and iOS.

+### Motivation

-Motivation - This is a great article - https://medium.com/as-a-product-designer/android-vs-ios-compare-20-ui-components-patterns-feaf94533568 - that shows the various button components on Android and iOS.
+This is a great article which inspired me to add these props - https://medium.com/as-a-product-designer/android-vs-ios-compare-20-ui-components-patterns-feaf94533568 - it shows the various button components on Android and iOS.

-### `bordered`
+* `bordered`
   * iOS has a bordered button as seen here - https://i.imgur.com/BY4Hdh3.png - and when it is pressed it looks like this - https://i.imgur.com/fEcSMED.png - this can be acheived by simply adding the `bordered` prop.
   * Android also has a bordered button as seen in the Google Play store - https://i.imgur.com/Q4qWbNF.png - we see that there is no shadow on this button.

-### `bold` *(iOS Only)*
+* `bold` *(iOS Only)*
   * On iOS the font is sometimes bold.
 For example - https://raw.githubusercontent.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin/master/screenshots/screenshot-ios7-share.png - notice the "Post" button is bolded while the "Cancel" button is not.

-### `transparent` *(Android only)*
+* `transparent` *(Android only)*
   * In all Android dialogs we see a button with a transparent background and a color for the font.
 In the default `react-native/Button` component we cannot control the color of the "title".
 This module fixes that.
 If you add the `transparent` prop, then the color applies to the "title" color.
 Example of native button that looks like this - https://i.imgur.com/JdZmwGK.png

-### `noShadow` *(Android only)*
+* `noShadow` *(Android only)*
   * The Google Play store shows us a flat button style, without a shadow - https://i.imgur.com/Q4qWbNF.png - the default `react-native/Button` always has a shadow.
 Add this prop to remove that shadow.

 ## Usage